 One way to get used to the shape shifting is to take a sentence or longer text in your L2 and to practise changing the tense, number and/or person.
 For example, if we take the sentence "The monkey is in the tree" we could change the tense: "The monkey was/will be/would be/has been/had been in the tree", or the number: "The monkeys are in the tree".
 You could also change the verb, e.g. "The monkey is sitting/is swinging in the tree", the person. e.g. "You are/I am/We are in the tree", and apply many other transformations to the sentence.

 After a lot of practice, you'll be able to manipulate the grammar of your L2 without having to stop and think about it all time.
-If you find yourself stumbling over particular tenses or other patterns, focus particularly on them.
+If you find yourself stumbling over particular tenses or other patterns, focus on them until they become automatic.

 An alternative way to acquire an ability to use grammar in your L2 is to learn lots of sentences from as many different sources as possible.
 The idea is that you absorb the grammatical patterns and vocabulary from the sentences without making a conscious effort to learn them.
 You also learn these things in context, which shows their usage.
 You could use flash cards and/or a spaced repetition system such as Mnemosyne to learn the sentences.